muctebanesiri/quartz/content/Notes/donts.md

 ## Media

+- I don’t consume media tailored by an algorithm.
 - I don’t own or watch a TV.
+- I don't follow the 24-hour news cycle.
-- I don’t watch television shows or films on the computer.
+- I don’t watch television shows or films.
-- I don’t have any type of social media.
+- I don’t consume pornography.
-- ~~I don’t use a cell phone for anything other than messaging and calling.~~
+- I don’t use a cell phone for anything other than calls and texts.
+All other notifications are permanently disabled.
-- ~~I don’t log into any account on my phone (i.e. no bank apps or other things).~~
-- I don’t watch pornography.
-It’s a shame I have to put this as an exceptional, but unfortunately it is very common among men.
-- I don’t listen to music or radio or anything else while driving.
+- I don’t listen to music or radio or anything else.

 ## Computing

-- ~~I don’t use anything other than free and open source (libre) software (since about 2015).~~
+- I don’t use anything other than libre software.
 - I don’t play video games.

+## Finance

+- I don’t buy things I cannot repair.
+- I don’t do "retail therapy."
 ## Diet

-- I don’t ever eat PUFAs/unstable oils: vegetable oils, canola oil, etc. (Use coconut oil, or butter instead.)
-- I don’t drink soft drinks (last Coke in I think 2014, but before that it had been several years.)
+- I don’t drink soft drinks
-- I don’t eat animal products on Wednesdays and Fridays (and other fasting days according to the Orthodox Church).
 - I don’t do drugs of any sort.